A savior for single-inheritance languages? PHP traits explained!

 What is a trait?

-By grouping a group of methods into one and declaring their use within a class, they can be used as class methods without inheritance.
+allow you to group methods together and declare their use within a class, enabling you to use them as class methods without inheritance.

 Why traits were created

-, which is a mechanism for creating a new class while inheriting the contents of an existing class.
+Inheritance is a mechanism that allows you to create a new class while inheriting the contents of an existing class.

 Inheritance eliminates the need to write the same code, but this inheritance is limited to one inheritance per class, and if you want to use several methods in various classes, the inheritance relationships can become complicated, making it a little difficult to handle

-Traits were born as a way to address this issue.
+Traits were created as one way to address this problem.

-By grouping methods into traits and making them available simply by declaring their use within a class, the complexity that arises with single inheritance can be reduced.
+By grouping methods into a trait and making them usable simply by declaring the use of the trait within the class, the complexity that arises from the single inheritance mechanism can be reduced.

 How to use